nczmoo/ld53/readme.md

     x add more names
     refactor
-    x show what people believe in after you've talked about a topic
+    x show what people believe in after you've talked about a topic the more sermons they've attended, the more they trust you

 QUESTIONS
     Should demographic info be clear?
         idk what this means